Smart Bioproduction Grids comprises the combination of different processes and process steps for a resource and environmental friendly bioproduction.

-The High Throughput Bioprocess Develoment (HTBD) working group focus on automated methods and model-based bioprocess engineering.
-Our main aim is to to find optimal process conditions for biotechnological applications.
-To this aim, pipetting robots / liquid handling stations are combined with process models and machine learning approaches.
-By combining automation and modeling, highly complex tasks can be completed quickly and accurately that would not be possible manually.
+The KIWI Biolab focuses on automated methods and model-based bioprocess engineering.
+Our main goal is to find optimal process conditions for biotechnological applications.
+For this purpose, pipetting robots / liquid handling stations are combined with process models and machine learning approaches.
+By combining automation and modeling, highly complex tasks can be performed quickly and precisely that would not be possible manually.

-A wide range of biotechnological process development from library screening to conditional screening under scale-down conditions is dedicated by the HTBD group.
-The development and application of mechanistic models represents a large part of the work of the HTBD group.
-In collaborations and especially in the KIWI-biolab project, hybrid models and machine learning tool are increasingly becoming the focus of our work.
-Developed models are used for process monitoring as well as for process control (Model Predictive Control).
-In addition to the model-based methods, the HT laboratory is the heart of this research group.
-In building up this laboratory, the HTBD group has gained great competences in automation, integration of laboratory equipment and software engineering.
-This knowledge is contributed to various projects and in the SiLA consortium.
+The KIWI Biolab is dedicated to a broad spectrum of biotechnological process development from library screening to conditional screening under scale-down conditions.
+The development and application of mechanistic models represents a large part of the research group.
+In the context of collaborations, hybrid models and machine learning are increasingly becoming the focus of our work.
+The developed models are used for process monitoring as well as for process control (model predictive control).
+In addition to the model-based methods, the HT lab is the heart of this research group.
+With the establishment of this lab, the KIWI Biolab has acquired great competences in automation, integration of lab equipment and software engineering.
+This knowledge is contributed to various projects and to the SiLA consortium.

 Process Analytical Technologies (PAT) methods are of increasing importance for process development and production in the meaning of Quality by Design.